• Skip to primary navigation

 2. Add Ice Cubes.
 If you’re not using frozen fruit, you can add ice cubes and crush them in the blender along with the rest of the ingredients.
 Or if your smoothie is thinner than what you aimed for, just throw in a few ice cubes and blend again.

 4. Oatmeal.
-Adding oatmeal to your smoothie will thicken it up right away, but only do this if you have a high powdered blender.
-Also check out my Oatmeal Banana Smoothie.
+Adding oatmeal to your smoothie will thicken it up right away.
+Check out this Banana Oatmeal Smoothie for a perfect example of how oats can lend creaminess to your blend.
+Only add oats if you have a high-powered blender.

 Adding vegetables to your smoothies